iusrepo/ius.io/docs/Philosophy.md

   not work with it.
 It would be difficult to quickly determine which php packages work correctly with each other.

-There only drawback to the alternative name is that installation of IUS packages can sometimes feel cumbersome, since you can't directy upgrade.
+The only drawback to this naming format is that you can't directly upgrade from stock packages to IUS packages.
 Considering all the factors, we feel that the benefits far outweigh this inconvenience.

 In addition to appending the major and minor version numbers, most IUS packages also have a "u" suffix.
 We started using that suffix in 2010 when Red Hat